Unsymmetrical dimethylhydrazine: Uses

 UDMH is often used in hypergolic rocket fuels as a bipropellant in combination with the oxidizer nitrogen tetroxide and less frequently with IRFNA (inhibited red fuming nitric acid) or liquid oxygen.
 UDMH is a derivative of hydrazine and is sometimes referred to as a hydrazine.
 As a fuel, it is described in specification MIL-PRF-25604 in the United States.

 UDMH is stable and can be kept loaded in rocket fuel systems for long periods, which makes it appealing for use in many liquid rocket engines, despite its cost.
 In some applications, such as the OMS in the Space Shuttle or maneuvering engines, monomethylhydrazine is used instead due to its slightly higher specific impulse.

 In some kerosene-fueled rockets, UDMH functions as a starter fuel to start combustion and warm the rocket engine prior to switching to kerosene.

 UDMH has higher stability than hydrazine, especially at elevated temperatures, and can be used as its replacement or together in a mixture.
 UDMH is used in many European, Russian, Indian, and Chinese rocket designs.
-The Russian SS-11 Sego (aka 8K84) ICBM, SS-19 Stiletto (aka 15A30) ICBM, Proton, Kosmos-3M, R-29RMU2 Layner, R-36M, Rokot (based on 15A30) and the Chinese Long March 2F are the most notable users of UDMH (which is referred to as "heptyl" [codename from Soviet era] by Russian engineers).
+The Russian SS-11 Sego (aka 8K84) ICBM, SS-19 Stiletto (aka 15A30) ICBM, Proton, Kosmos-3M, R-29RMU2 Layner, R-36M, Rokot (based on 15A30) and the Chinese Long March 2 are the most notable users of UDMH (which is referred to as "heptyl" (codename from Soviet era) by Russian engineers).
 The Titan, GSLV, and Delta rocket families use a mixture of 50% hydrazine and 50% UDMH, called Aerozine 50, in different stages.
 There is speculation that it is the fuel used in the ballistic missiles that North Korea has developed and tested in 2017.

 Safety

 Hydrazine and its methyl derivatives are toxic but LD50 values have not been reported.
 It is a precursor to dimethylnitrosamine, which is carcinogenic.

-According to scientific data, usage of UDMH in rockets at Baikonur Cosmodrome has had adverse effects on the environment and local population.
+According to scientific data, usage of UDMH in rockets at Baikonur Cosmodrome has had adverse effects on the environment.

+One such instance was the Nedelin catastrophe in 1960 when UDMH and dinitrogen tetroxide leaked from a rocket after an explosion and killed a number of bystanders through burn injuries and its toxicity.